 Yet travellers and tourists still continue to flock there!
 What is wrong with you all?

-I don’t usually pass judgement like that, I prefer to give the facts and hope people make the right ethical choice based on a fully informed opinion and my previous articles on the Tiger Temple and the news of it’s raid discuss the facts in much more detail.
+I don’t usually pass judgement like that, I prefer to give the facts and hope people make the right ethical choice based on a fully informed opinion.
+My previous articles on the Tiger Temple and the news of it’s raid discuss the facts in much more detail.
 But what do we have to do here, stand outside the temple and beat visitors round the head with the evidence?

 Would that work?